mikemac1/cookie-stand/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 I took about 2 hours to complete the assignment and I guess that is the estimate I had.
 To be honest though, I really didn't put a whole lot of thought into the amount of time it was going to take as I just took the lab as one of practice, not to make it perfect.
 This thought process is probably something I should take for more projects so I am not stressed out.

+## Comments & Reflections Lab 09

+* How did this go, overall

+* What observations or questions do you have about what you’ve learned so far?

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?